MicrosoftDocs/SupportArticles-docs/Office/Client/planner/guests-cannot-comment-assigned-tasks.md

 ---
-title: Guest users have no access to assigned Planner tasks
+title: Guests have no access to assigned Planner tasks
-description: Fixes an issue in which guest users who are assigned tasks in Microsoft Planner can't addd comments to the tasks.
+description: Fixes an issue in which guest users who are assigned tasks in Microsoft Planner can't add comments to the tasks.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm